paulovieira/roam-scrollbars/README.md

 	>
 </p>

 Here we have the browser window resized to take half of the screen height.
 After the extension is loaded we can see some changes in the Shortcuts / Starred pages list and in the search results.
 Having a scrollbar in the search results is useful to give a hint that there are more results than what is shown.
-Once again, this features can be disabled.
+Once again, these features can be disabled.

 ## Using with custom themes

-While this extension is meant to be used with the default Roam theme, you can use it safely with any custom theme.
+While this extension is meant to be used with the default Roam theme, you can also use it safely with any custom theme.
 But check if the scrollbars / max-height issues have already been addressed in the custom theme.
 If so this extension is probably not useful (nevertheless you can still use it to control some aspects of the scrollbars).

 ## Using the "disabled" option